asyarb/use-static-query/README.md

 - No need to prevent refetching at runtime if that isn't what you want.
 - Smaller bundle size, due to not having to support as many features.

-If you're writing an app that _does_ have a lot of dynamic reads & writes, you should definitely choose a solution like React Query instead of this.
+If you're writing an app that _does_ have runtime reads & writes, you should definitely choose a solution like React Query instead of this.

 ## API